CompuTec/processforce-docs/current/troubleshooting/diagnostic-session.md

 |          Startup          | Capture information about PF starting and Database structure installation high. |                                    High                                    |

 :::info Performance
     Please be aware that debugging session is slowing down ProcessForce execution time.

     This tool is still in a test phase, so unexpected issues might occur, and we recommend running it on a copy of the company database.
 :::

 ## Troubleshooting

 1. If the application crashes with an HRESULT error, please change the registry value:

     - Open registry editor REGEDIT.EXE.
     - Go to Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Windows.
     - Change USERPostMessageLimit to 400000 (Decimal).

-2. If the application crashes for any other reason than HRESULT, please go to C:\Users\<USER_NAME>\AppData\Roaming\CompuTec\ProcessForce\DebugSessions, find the folder that was used for the Diagnostic Session (e.g., by date), compress (zip) it, and attach the file to the support ticket if it's smaller than 100MB, attach it to the support ticket, or if it's bigger, please request a CompuTec Box, where you can upload large files.
+2. If the application crashes for any other reason than HRESULT, please go to `C:\Users\<USER_NAME>\AppData\Roaming\CompuTec\ProcessForce\DebugSessions`, find the folder that was used for the Diagnostic Session (e.g., by date), compress (zip) it, and attach the file to the support ticket if it's smaller than 100MB, attach it to the support ticket, or if it's bigger, please request a CompuTec Box, where you can upload large files.